mblockelet/opentezos/docs/archetype/raffle-example/contract.md

 The [timelock](https://tezos.gitlab.io/alpha/timelock.html?highlight=timelock) encryption feature of the Michelson `chest` data type provides the required property: a _timelocked_ value is encrypted strongly enough that even the most powerful computer will take more than a certain amount of time to crack it, but weakly enough that given a bit more time, any decent computer will manage to crack it.
 That is to say that, beyond a certain amount of time, the value may be considered public.

-This means that if a player doesn't reveal the value of its partial _raffle key_ when expected, someone else could run the necessary computation to unlock it, then reveal it and get a reward for their work, while the winner receives their prize.
+This means that if a player doesn't reveal the value of its partial _raffle key_ when expected, someone else could run the necessary computation to unlock it.
+The current contract sends a reward for the work of revealing a player's key.

 ## Raffle storage

-The contract is parameterized as follows:
+The contract is originated with the following parameters:
+* `owner` is the address of the contract administrator
+* `min_duration` is the minimum duration of the period during which players can buy a ticket
+* `jackpot` is the prize in tez
+* `ticket_price` speaks for itslef
+* `reveal_fee` is the pourcentage of ticket price transferred when revealing a player's raffle key

 ```archetype
 archetype raffle(